atomflunder/tetris-rust/README.md

 ## Downloads

-You can download the pre-compiled Windows/Linux Versions [here](https://github.com/atomflunder/tetris-rust/releases/tag/v.0.1.0).
+You can download the pre-compiled Windows/Linux Versions [here, at the releases tab](https://github.com/atomflunder/tetris-rust/releases).
+Make sure that the `./resources` folder and the `config.json` file are present in the same directory as the executeable.

 Or, clone this repository and run: